shieldlab/shield-lab.github.io/_pages/home.md

 permalink: /
 ---

 The Neubauer Group within the [Department of Physics](https://physics.illinois.edu) at the [University of Illinois](http://illinois.edu) aims to understand the universe at its most fundamental level, including the constituents of matter and their interactions.
-We are currently searching for physics beyond the standard model of particle physics through a detailed study of high-energy proton collisions at CERN's Large Hadron Collider using the ATLAS detector.
+We are currently searching for physics beyond the standard model of particle physics through a detailed study of high-energy proton collisions at [CERN](https://home.cern)'s Large Hadron Collider using the ATLAS detector.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">
         <li data-target="#carousel" data-slide-to="0" class="active"></li>
         <li data-target="#carousel" data-slide-to="1"></li>
+        <li data-target="#carousel" data-slide-to="2"></li>
     </ol>

     <!-- Items -->